fredvinegar/CLEAN-Plus-Plus/README.md

 ## List of Code Smells

 CLEAN++ implements 35 code smells derived from the smells in DesigniteJava and Organic tools.
+You can find the full details about each smell in [smells.md](data/smells.md)

 | | | | | |
 |--------------------------|-----------------------------------------|---------------------|------------------------------|------------------------|
 | ImperativeAbstraction    | InsufficientModularization              | Long Method         | Data Class                   | Speculative Generality |